Christ Church

 • Inclusive collective worship

-• Team Times throughout each week and the opportunity to share and respect views of others
+• Times throughout each week and the opportunity to share and respect views of others

 • ‘No hands up’ culture ensuring all can be heard and listened to